meribold/dotfiles/readme.md

 ## Installation

 Be warned that my setup is personal, opinionated, and sometimes my own information is hard-coded.
-Some configuration is specific to [Arch][], my ThinkPad X13 Gen 2, or otherwise not portable.
+Some configuration is specific to [Arch][], my ThinkPad, or otherwise not portable.
 That being said, you can specifically install the configuration for individual programs without any extraneous changes being made.
 Installation uses [GNU Make][].

 Clone this repository to `~/dotfiles`: